Rakshith-2118/verilog-pipelined-fp-multiplier/README.md

 The operation is divided into three pipeline stages:

-1.  [cite_start]**Stage 1: Decode & Multiply**: This stage deconstructs the two 16-bit inputs (`a` and `b`) into their sign, exponent, and mantissa components[cite: 14, 16]. [cite_start]It performs the initial multiplication of the mantissas and calculates the new sign and exponent[cite: 19, 20, 21].
+1.  **Stage 1: Decode & Multiply**: This stage deconstructs the two 16-bit inputs (`a` and `b`) into their sign, exponent, and mantissa components[cite: 14, 16]. [cite_start]It performs the initial multiplication of the mantissas and calculates the new sign and exponent[cite: 19, 20, 21].
-2.  [cite_start]**Stage 2: Normalize**: The product from Stage 1 is normalized[cite: 22]. [cite_start]If the most significant bit of the product is set, the mantissa is shifted right and the exponent is incremented to bring the result back into the standard `1.xxx` format[cite: 25, 26].
+2.  **Stage 2: Normalize**: The product from Stage 1 is normalized[cite: 22]. [cite_start]If the most significant bit of the product is set, the mantissa is shifted right and the exponent is incremented to bring the result back into the standard `1.xxx` format[cite: 25, 26].
-3.  [cite_start]**Stage 3: Round & Assemble**: This final stage applies the "Round to Nearest, Tie to Even" logic to the normalized mantissa[cite: 29]. [cite_start]It also performs the final overflow and underflow checks[cite: 37, 38, 39]. [cite_start]Finally, it assembles the sign, exponent, and mantissa into the final 16-bit result[cite: 40].
+3.  **Stage 3: Round & Assemble**: This final stage applies the "Round to Nearest, Tie to Even" logic to the normalized mantissa[cite: 29]. [cite_start]It also performs the final overflow and underflow checks[cite: 37, 38, 39]. [cite_start]Finally, it assembles the sign, exponent, and mantissa into the final 16-bit result[cite: 40].

 ***